Qasr El Eyni Street

 View of Tahrir Square from Qasr El Einy Street.

 Qasr al-Ayni Street or Qasr Eleini Street (شارع قصر العينى, spoken Shāriʿ Aṣr el-Einī; translated as Palace of Eleini Street) is one of the oldest streets in downtown Cairo, Egypt.

 Namesake

-Asr Eleini (Egyptian for Palace of Eleini) owes its name to the nearby landmark of the same name, Eleini's Palace Hospital, which now hosts one of the oldest medical schools in the Middle East and Africa.
+Asr Eleini (Egyptian for Palace of Eleini) owes its name to the nearby landmark of the same name, Eleini's Palace Hospital, which now hosts the oldest ever medical school in the Middle East and Africa.
 The street has an outlet into Tahrir Square.

 Location and history

 Qasr El Einy Street is located in downtown Cairo, running parallel to the Cairo Metro Line 1, spanning El Malek El Saleh, El Sayeda Zeinab, Saad Zaghloul and Sadat stations along its length.
 The street runs NNE from the National Cancer Institute to Tahrir Square, a distance of 2.4 kilometres (1.5 miles).
 Tahrir Square was built in the late 1860s, around the Khairy Pasha Palace, which later hosted the American University in Cairo's campus, built in the 1920s.